 \subsection{Microscopic Hamiltonian}

-The formulae necessary for the derivation of the energy spectra of single rare-earth ion in octahedral site are given.
-The model Hamiltonian of such an ion may be expressed by the sum of ligand field (or the term describing the splitting of orbitals), Coulomb interactions, and spin-orbit coupling.
+Microscopic model for the single rare-earth ion (Nd$^{3+}$) in octahedral site is set up.
+The model Hamiltonian may be expressed by the sum of ligand field, Coulomb interactions and spin-orbit coupling:

-In this work, these interactions are described within shell model.
-We write the model Hamiltonian for the $(4f)^n(5d)^{n'}(6s)^{n''}$ configurations as follows: